schooltool-project/schooltool-book/source/sandbox.rst

 your SchoolTool virtual machine to the local network, just as if it were an actual physical server.

-Log on to the virtual machine and run ``ifconfig`` to determine the new IP address assigned to the virtual network adapter, then access your SchoolTool server instance at that IP address on port 7080.
+Log on to the virtual machine and run ``ifconfig`` on the command line to determine the new IP address assigned to the virtual network adapter, then access your SchoolTool server instance at that IP address on port 7080.
 For example, if ``ifconfig`` tells you that the IP address for eth0 is ``192.168.1.151``, then you would access SchoolTool at ``http://192.168.1.151:7080``.

-NOTE: Do not attempt to run a Bridged Adapter network setup outside of a trusted network environment without taking appropriate steps to secure SchoolTool, such as changing your "Default Manager" password!
+**screenshot here...**

-It is possible for a knowledgable system administrator to deploy SchoolTool as a virtual server in production, but such a configuration is beyond the scope of this tutorial.
+It is possible for to deploy SchoolTool in productionon a virtual server (including one running on Windows), but the full setup and configuration is beyond the scope of this tutorial.

+**add setting up multiple vm's that can connect to one another (we have some multi-site functionality now under development).**